 1 MOP = AUD 0.17 and USD 0.12

-Looking for more ideas on where to stay in Macau?
-Read this for Macau’s interest spots and if you’re the kind of traveller who judges a hotel by its swimming pool, here are 12 hotel swimming pools to tick off your list.
+Looking for more ideas on where to stay?
+If these don’t fit your budget, check out these boutique hotels in Macau. if you’re the kind of traveller who judges a hotel by its swimming pool, here are 12 hotel swimming pools to tick off your list.

 You might also like to read this interview with Reggie Martin who looks after celebrities at The Venetian.